-Changing a zone from insecure to secure can be done in two ways: using a dynamic DNS update, or the auto-dnssec zone option.
+Changing a zone from insecure to secure can be done in three ways: using a dynamic DNS update, use the auto-dnssec zone option, or set a DNSSEC policy for the zone with dnssec-policy.

 For either method, you need to configure named so that it can see the K files which contain the public and private parts of the keys that will be used to sign the zone.
-These files will have been generated by dnssec-keygen.
-You can do this by placing them in the key-directory, as specified in named.conf:
+These files will have been generated by dnssec-keygen (or created when needed by named if dnssec-policy is used).
+Keys should be placed in the key-directory, as specified in named.conf:

 '''

 zone example.net {

 type master;

 update-policy local;

 file "dynamic/example.net/example.net";

+'''

+'''

 key-directory "dynamic/example.net";

 };

 '''